← Back to Blog

 Applying for a job in the US or Canada in an industry or business role?
 Submit a resume — one to two pages, targeted, achievement-focused, strictly edited for relevance.

 Applying for an academic, research, or medical position anywhere?
 Submit a comprehensive CV including publications, research projects, grants, presentations, and teaching experience.
-Page limits do not apply.

 Not sure what the employer expects?
 Check the job posting carefully.
 If it says "CV," follow UK-style conventions.
 If it says "resume," follow US-style conventions.
 If neither is specified, research the company's location and follow that country's norms.